The Case for Business Agility

 Volatility.
 Uncertainty.
 Complexity.
 Ambiguity.

 It’s a world where traditional project management or ‘waterfall project management’ quietly excuses itself from the boardroom table, and the grown-ups are left trying to decipher what should happen next.

 Agile Centre is built on the cornerstone purpose of ‘cultivating high-performing, Agile organisations that unleash people’s creativity and passion’.
 Empowering Business Agility.

-We are inspired by this purpose because the world we now live in requires every ounce of our creativity.
+This purpose inspires us because the world we now live in requires every ounce of our creativity.
 Every ounce of our passion.
 And every ounce of our collective and collaborative effort.

 We simply don’t have time to figure this stuff out the old-fashioned way.

 And that’s a good thing.
 The old way wasn’t working.

 A common mindset that we often encounter is that of static progression.
 The idea that we used to work this way.
 Today, we’ll do an Agile Transformation.
 And tomorrow, we’ll work in an Agile way.